 Factors that influence cohabitation:

 - People whose parents separated while they were kids

 - People who live in the city

-There are 3 common explanations to this “cohabitation effect”.
+There are 3 common explanations for this “cohabitation effect”

 Cohabitation Is Diverse

-Approximately 40% have children, some cohabitations are long-lasting, some are amongst older people who are widowed or divorced, and some simply choose not to marry.
+Approximately 40% have children, some cohabitations are long-lasting.
+Further, some are amongst older people who are widowed or divorced.
+Some simply choose not to marry.